How to see all files on Mac (and reveal hidden ones)

 Find and remove unneeded files quickly

-One effortless way to see all files on your Mac hard drive is to use the CleanMyMac X Large & Old Files module.
-This handy tool searches for massive files, like movies and other old downloads, and groups them by size, kind, and access date, helping you identify large and unneeded items for removal.
+One effortless way to see all files on your Mac hard drive is to use CleanMyMac and its Large & Old Files tool.
+This handy feature searches for massive files, like movies and other old downloads, and groups them by size, kind, and access date, helping you identify large and unneeded items for removal.

 Locate and delete large and old files:

-3. Take a look through the list, and select items for removal, then press Remove.
+- Take a look through the list, and select items for removal, then click Remove.

 Just like that, you can delete multiple large files at once.

-So, as I mentioned earlier, your Mac has 3 Library folders, 2 of these are visible, and one is hidden from plain sight.
+So, as I mentioned earlier, there are actually three Library folders on your Mac — /Library, ~/Library, and /System/Library.
+Each serves a different purpose, as outlined in Apple's official guide.
+Two of these are visible, and one is hidden from plain sight.
 The ones you can see contain all the files accessible to all Mac users.
 The hidden Library folder contains all the files that your macOS needs to run.
+Here's where to find each one:

 The first Library folder is located in your Macintosh HD.